sonalRawal/ZIP-UNZIP/README.md

 createZipArchive();
 ```
--run the script on terminal
+- run the script on terminal
 ```
 node createZip.js
 ```